Try: Ontario salmon licence non-resident ice fishing

 Manitoba No extra province-wide card or certificate on top of the licence.
 Ordinary freshwater planning stays readable.
 General freshwater trips and repeat family use.

 Northwest Territories Straightforward season and short-trip products.
 One main freshwater lane for most visitors.
-Northern trips that still want a readable buying path.
+Northern trips that still want a readable buying process.

 Nova Scotia General freshwater buying stays direct.
 The menu widens once salmon enters the trip.
 Standard freshwater visits and low-friction visitor planning.